arunanika/divire/README.md

-3. Create that OpenCV solution for "Visual Studio 15 2017 Win64" with [CMake](https://cmake.org/).
+3. Create the OpenCV solution for "Visual Studio 15 2017 Win64" with [CMake](https://cmake.org/).

    Use the following option : -D BUILD_SHARED_LIBS=OFF